If you’re relatively new to the world of search marketing, you may have heard the term “SEO content” being thrown around in marketing meetings.

 Analyze and re-assess

 Finally, stay on top of your site’s analytics.
-Regularly analyze your SEO content to see what’s working and what isn’t.
+Regularly analyze your SEO content through both content audits and SEO audits (or even a whole dang site audit) to see what’s working and what isn’t.
+There are plenty of tools and website graders to help with this.
 Good measures of success and engagement include page views, links, comments (on blog posts and some other types of content), social shares (Facebook likes, tweets, etc.), and conversion rates.
 Your analysis should have two goals:

 - Study your successes so you can repeat those strategies – Look for patterns.
 Does your audience love videos?
 Then make more videos!
 Adjust your editorial calendar going forward so you can focus more time and effort on the content types that really resonate.